03 Using R syntax

 For this function to work, you must provide a path to a directory

-2.2.
-Modern tokenizers such as WordPiece (Wu et al. 2016) use
+.
+Modern tokenizers such as WordPiece

-algorithms that splits tokens into smaller elements, allowing them to
+(Wu et al. 2016) use algorithms that splits tokens into smaller

-build a huge number of words with a small number of elements.
-Thus, even
+elements, allowing them to build a huge number of words with a small

-with only small number of about 30,000 tokens, they are able to
+number of elements.
+Thus, even with only small number of about 30,000

-represent a very large number of words.
-As a consequence, these kinds of
+tokens, they are able to represent a very large number of words.

 The other parameters allow you to customize your BERT model.
-For example, you could increase the number of hidden layers from 12 to 24 or reduce the hidden size from 768 to 256, allowing you to build and to test larger or smaller transformers.
+For example, you could increase the number of hidden layers from 12 to 24 or reduce the hidden size from 768 to 256, allowing you to build and to test larger or smaller models.

 Please note that with max_position_embeddings